acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 The pillars I defined were:

 * **Long term growth**: each time I work on something, it has to have some value for me in the future or I should modify the premise to have some value for me in the future.
-* **Tools and workflows**: create and improve tools and workflows all the time to minimize non creative time.
+* **Tools and workflows**: create and improve tools and workflows all the time to minimize non creative time and improve my development speed over time.
 * **Overcome weakness**: train, improve, find different ways to attack my weakness while also improving my strengths.
 * **Start small / Mini games**: don't make an MMO, attack things I can control both in content and scope, so for example, if a project becomes too big, reduce it or cancel it.